rust-lang/cargo/src/doc/src/reference/registries.md

 Cargo installs crates and fetches dependencies from a "registry".
 The default registry is [crates.io].
 A registry contains an "index" which contains a searchable list of available crates.
 A registry may also provide a web API to support publishing new crates directly from Cargo.
-The registry provides permanent access to all versions of a package that have been published to it.

 > Note: If you are interested in mirroring or vendoring an existing registry,
 > take a look at [Source Replacement].

 ### Using an Alternate Registry

-To use a registry other than [crates.io], the name and URL of the registry must be added to a [`.cargo/config` file][config].
+To use a registry other than [crates.io], the name and index URL of the registry must be added to a [`.cargo/config` file][config].
 The `registries` table has a key for each registry, for example:

 ```toml
 [registries]